Skip to main content

 fire

 The fire of God’s love illuminates, it does not destroy.
-The fire of God draws us closer to God and in turn, to the essence of who we are.
-God simply asks that we notice and turn aside.
+The fire of God’s love draws us closer to God and in turn, to the essence of who we are.
+This kind of fire invites us to love as God loves

 Prayer for Today